snarkipus/zero2axum/README.md

 ```

 ## DETOUR: [Surreal Thing Notes](SurrealStuff)
-Pretty massive detour here to move away from pure `uuid` based ids, and to `Thing` which is unique to SurrealDB.
-Not a huge fan, but at least all the test are passing.
-Which brings us to ...
+Pretty massive detour here to move away from pure uuid-based ids and to `Thing`, which is unique to SurrealDB.
+Not a huge fan, but at least all the tests are passing.
+This brings us to ...

 ---